-Angelina Jolie’s New Man Meets The Kids; Brad Pitt Furious?
+Angelina Jolie’s Rumored New Man Reportedly Meets The Kids — Brad Pitt Furious?

 However, it seems that Angelina Jolie is doing well after the split.
 According to Radar Online, the 41-year-old actress has been spotted with a new mystery man multiple times in the last few days.

-On March 11, Angelina Jolie and her six children Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and 8-year-old twins Vivienne and Knox were spotted at the Los Angeles International Airport.
+On March 11, Angelina Jolie and her six children, Maddox, 15; Pax, 13; Zahara, 12; Shiloh, 10; and 8-year-old twins Vivienne and Knox, were spotted at the Los Angeles International Airport.

 Jolie, who recently broke down on camera talking about her split from Brad Pitt while in Cambodia, appeared to be in good spirits as rumors continue to circle that the star has gotten herself a new man.